kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 This factor analysis effectively reduced the dimensionality of the mtcars dataset into two meaningful latent factors, aiding in the interpretation of the underlying car characteristics.<br>

-The full code is available in the [Problem-5_Factor analysis with Mtcars data.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-5_Factor%20analysis%20with%20Mtcars%20data.ipynb) file.
+The full code is available in the [Problem-5_Factor analysis with Mtcars data.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-5_Factor%20analysis%20with%20Mtcars%20data.ipynb) file.<br>

 <br>Go back to **Table of Contents** [here](#table-of-contents)<br>